How to make tandoori chicken pizza from scratch

 - Tightly cover the bowl with plastic wrap and set aside in a warm, draft-free place to rise for an hour or so or until dough doubles in size.

 - Once it has risen, punch it down, knead it a little and then place it on a lightly floured surface.
-Use a rolling pin to roll it out about 15 inches.
+Use a rolling pin to roll it out to two 8 to 10-inch pizzas.
 Push the dough at the ends so that it’s slightly thicker on the rim.
 Use a knife to make small slits on the base to help it bake evenly.
 Cover the crust with a kitchen towel or plastic wrap while you prepare the toppings.

-- Blend the tomatoes, carrot, onion, and green chili in a food processor until smooth.
+- Blend the tomatoes, onion, and green chili in a food processor until smooth.

 - Heat olive oil in a pan over medium heat.
 Add the garlic and sauté it for about 20-30 seconds, until the raw smell subsides and it begins to brown.
-Add the tomato mixture and the rest of the ingredients and sauté this mixture, stirring frequently, until well cooked, about 30 minutes.
-You may need to add water to make sure it’s well cooked and to make it the desired consistency.
+Add the tomato mixture and stir to combine.
+Lower the heat and add the rest of the ingredients.
+Cover and allow to simmer on medium heat, stirring occasionally, until well cooked (~25-30 min).
+If using fresh tomatoes, you may need to add water to make sure it’s well cooked and to make it the desired consistency.
 Remove bay leaf.

 Steps and Assembly

-- Preheat your oven to 450°F (230°C).
+- Preheat your oven to 450°F (230°C) or temperature indicated on Pre-made Pizza Dough.
 When the dough has risen, follow the instructions to roll it out.
 Cover it and chop up the vegetable toppings.

-- Place the pizza base on a greased baking tray.
+- Place the pizza bases on 2 sheet pans lined with aluminum foil.
 Spread the tomato sauce evenly over the pizza.
 Top with cheese, chicken, and toppings.

-- Bake for about 15-17 minutes, until the crust has baked and the cheese has melted.
+- Bake for 15 minutes per pizza (See Note), until the crust has baked and the cheese has melted.
 I like to broil it again for a couple of minutes to further amp up the “tandoor” factor.
 Serve hot.
 To maintain the texture of the crust, this pizza is best reheated in an oven instead of a microwave.